ChaikaBogdan/garden_cats/README.md

 # garden_cats
-Source-code-only postmortem of Garden Cats game, made on Godot
+Source-code-only postmortem of Garden Cats game, made on Godot.

+No assets attached to keep it trully MIT

 **More details:** https://dtf.ru/indie/183158-o-kotah-snah-i-raznocvetnyh-cvetah (RU only, sorry)